April 27

 Warranty/Extended Warranty (Read this Section Carefully!)

-All consumer-grade induction cooktops come with a warranty; unfortunately, many commercial-grade induction cooktops do not--at least not for home use.
+All consumer grade induction cooktops come with a warranty.
+Unfortunately, many commercial grade induction cooktops do not.
+At least, not for home use.

 If you buy a commercial grade induction burner for home use, the warranty may be automatically voided.
 This is because of the difference in wiring between commercial kitchens and home kitchens: most 1,800W appliances require a dedicated 15 amp circuit.
 If you power the commercial induction cooktop improperly, you can damage it.